Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 The below script creates a single TSV file of the Bracken2 output for all samples in the cohort.
 It collects column 1 (scientific name) and column 7 (fraction total reads).
 Column headings are sample IDs and row headings are scientific names.
 The sample ID in column 2 of the config is used to name the samples.
 Collating the Bracken2 output in this way makes downstream customised analysis and interrogation more straightforward.

-The script can collate Bracken2 output from either reads or contigs analysis, by parsing these as variable names on the command line.
+The script can collate Bracken2 output from either reads or contigs analysis, by parsing these as arguments on the command line.

 Collate Bracken2 'reads' output: